Lowest Mortgage Rate in Canada. Starting from 2.99%

 1930 was a long time ago.
 The global trade economy is far larger and more interconnected today.

-It seems hard to believe that a nation as powerful as the U.S. would entertain these types of trade restrictions (Canada is not the only country being targeted), risking a global trade war, or at the very least, one with a neighbouring country, at the expense of economic growth and prosperity.
+It seems hard to believe that a nation as powerful as the U.S. would entertain these types of trade restrictions (Canada is not the only country being targeted), risking a global trade war, or at the very least, one with a friendly, neighbouring country, at the expense of economic growth and prosperity.

 So, we take a measured (mortgage) outlook and wait to see if the bluster becomes a blatant reality.
+And then how hard that reality could hit.

 "When I talk about the tariffs themselves and their impact, people in Washington are surprised," Joly said Friday.
 "And when I mention the impacts of a Trump tariff tax on Americans, they are not only surprised, they are very worried."